obsidianmd/obsidian-help/en/How to/Working with multiple vaults.md

 Each collection of notes in Obsidian is known as a *vault*.
-A vault consists of a folder, and any sub-folders within it.
+A vault consists of a folder, and any subfolders within it.
 Right now, you're looking at the `Obsidian Help` vault, which is just a folder of files included with Obsidian.

 You can open another vault anywhere on your computer, and it will retain its own individual [[Core plugins|Plugins]] and [[Add custom styles|custom styling]].
 This is useful, for example, if you have one vault where you keep notes but a different one in which you do long-form writing.